 A.I. will propose context for a variety of number types, including currency, measurements, and more.
 The feature will be able to adapt based on the measurement used and location.
 “So I was showing an example with miles, but if I was doing that somewhere else in the world outside of the United States, I would be getting more relevant suggestions to my locale,” Johnson added.

 The A.I.-based PowerPoint Designer tool will be available for Office for the web and Office 365.
 Microsoft noted perpetual licenses of Office won’t get the A.I. tool.

 In addition to using artificial intelligence to build powerful slides to tell more impactful stories, PowerPoint is also using machine learning to give you coaching to deliver a more effective presentation.
-The Presenter Coach in PowerPoint not only analyzes your speed — how fast you’re talking — but it can be used to give you feedback.
+The Presenter Coach in

 “Based on academic research and field studies, we’ve integrated presentation best practices into Presenter Coach to help people give more effective presentations,” Johnson said.

 For example, if you’re just reading the words on your slide verbatim, Presenter Coach will pop up and tell you to pay attention to originality.
 If you stutter and start using filler words — it will tell you to cut those words out.

 The tool also recognizes context as well.
 If you say that “you’re the best man for the job,” Presenter Coach will appear and let you know that the phrasing may be culturally insensitive.
 At the end of the presentation, you’ll get a more detailed coaching report, which proposes detailed suggestions, like “best man for the job” could instead be phrased as “best person for the job.”